Mike-Honey/co2-levels/README.md

 Calendar data can also be integrated in .ics (iCalendar) format.
 This can be produced from most Calendar tools, e.g. using Outlook (for Windows), use the File / Save Calendar menu option.

+An [Excel template file](https://github.com/Mike-Honey/co2-levels/raw/main/co2-levels-data-file-template.xlsx) is available to allow those who wish to gather their data manually to provide it in an acceptable format.

 The start of each file name (before the first underscore character "_") will be used as the "Monitor ID".
+Data for multiple Monitors must be presented in separate files.

 Calendar entries will be filtered to those where the subject starts with "CO2:".
 The remaining subject text will be passed through as the "Category" field, which can be used as a filter or shown on various visuals.

 Calendar entries with a Location will be passed through as the "Location" field.
 This can be used as a filter, shown on various visuals, and used on map visuals to plot the locations on a global map.
 This uses Bing's Map feature to "geocode" the coordinates for each Location on the fly.

 Each Calendar entry has a start and end date and time.
-The Power BI logic works through the CO2 data rows and looks up the relevant entry (by Date - Time) in the Calendar for that file folder and Monitor ID.
+The Power BI logic works through the CO2 data records and looks up the relevant entry (by Date - Time) in the Calendar for that file folder and Monitor ID.
 If overlapping Calendar entries are provided, one is chosen at random.
+The assigned Calendar entry determines the "Category" and "Location" fields relevant to that CO2 data record.

 Recurring Calendar entries are not supported.